MyEtherWallet/knowledge-base/source/_posts/Getting_Started/How_To_Create_A_Wallet.md

 MyEtherWallet (MEW) offers three ways to create a new ETH wallet.

 Out of the three, we highly suggest creating your wallet with our smartphone app, MEWconnect.
 This is the best option for the security and safekeeping of your information.
-To learn more about creating your wallet with MEWconnect, click [here]().
+To learn more about creating your wallet with MEWconnect, click [here][1].

 The other two options we offer are by Keystore/JSON file and Mnemonic Phrase.
 *These are **not** recommended ways to create and access your wallet.*

 The following information is for those who wish to proceed, regardless of our warnings.
 If you’re going to do something, learn to do it safely.
-We highly suggest you [access MEW offline]() when using these options.
+We highly suggest you [access MEW offline][2] when using these options.